eliyanak/eliyanak.github.io/projects/manoa-eateries.md

   <img width="60%" src="../img/manoa-eateries/edituser.png">
 </div>

-I also wrote the website testing scripts used in TestCafe, which allowed us to verify that our website functioned the way that we intended it to.
+I also wrote the testing scripts used in TestCafe, which allowed us to verify that our website functioned the way that we intended it to.
 Additionally, I deployed our project to Digital Ocean, giving users an actual URL to view the website instead of having to download the source code to their machine.
 Click [here](http://143.110.235.49/) to visit our project deployment page.

+I enjoyed working on this project and getting the chance to apply what we learned in JavaScript, HTML/CSS, Bootstrap, React, Meteor, and Github during the semester.
+This also provided me with valuable teamwork experience and the chance to practice agile project management.